satellitecomponent/Neurite/README.md

 </p>

 ### `Complexity Inspires Creativity / Basins Attract`
 Whether you're a researcher, writer, artist, developer, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
-It's an interactive landscape that traces ever branching pathways of thought.
+It's an interactive landscape for tracing ever-branching pathways of thought.

 ### 🌐 **[Available](https://satellitecomponent.github.io/Neurite/) through Github Pages:** [Neurite](https://satellitecomponent.github.io/Neurite/) 🌐
 ⚠️ `Warning:` Contains zooming, flashing lights, and colors which may not currently be suitable for people with photosensitive epilepsy.